ClementBobin/obsidian/administra/Brainstorming.md

 ---

 ## 🔑 **Conclusion**

+> [!tip] Great brainstorming sessions can result in breakthrough ideas that may otherwise remain unexplored.

 Brainstorming is a versatile and effective technique for generating ideas, solving problems, and fostering innovation.
 By adhering to core principles and utilizing different methods, individuals and teams can unlock their creative potential and discover innovative solutions to a wide variety of challenges.
 Whether used in business, education, or any other domain, brainstorming can help spark creativity and lead to breakthroughs.